30

 Oakland Athletics

-There are really only two “bad” ballparks in baseball.
-This is one.
-Formerly a decent place to watch a game, the 50+ year-old Oakland Coliseum just hasn’t aged well.
+Look, there are really only two “bad” ballparks in baseball.
+This was one.
+Formerly a decent place to watch a game, the nearly 60-year-old Oakland Coliseum just didn’t age well.

 Located in a dodgy part of Oakland, The Coliseum is, frankly, a dump.
 Plumbing issues have led to raw sewage leaks in the dugouts and lower bowl seats.
 The concourses are cramped.
 There’s no discernible main entrance for the photo op, and the exterior architecture has all the charm of a toothache.
 But until very recently, that didn’t stop the diehards from making this a fun place to hang.
 You could enjoy some good suds and decent grub while watching a consistently competitive team play in near perfect East Bay weather, and you left feeling happy almost in spite of the place.
-But with the recent tank job by A’s ownership, and the ill-advised Vegas move forthcoming, the fans have stopped coming and the flaws just feel even more pronounced.
+But with the recent tank job by A’s ownership, the ill-advised Vegas move forthcoming, and the temporary relocation to Sacramento, the fans have stopped coming.
+This has made the flaws just feel even more pronounced, and why it’s the worst park in Major League Baseball.

 STADIUM 19/50